-At DaCast, we know how overwhelming and confusing it can be to choose from among so many video hosting providers.
-There can be too many options and too much jargon!
+It can be overwhelming and confusing to choose from among so many video hosting providers.
 However, with the right guidance and a little research, you’re sure to find the right platform for you.
-And we hope the information in this article can help you to make an informed decision.

-If you’re considering the DaCast platform, we invite you take advantage of our 30-day free trial (no credit card required).
+If you’re considering the Dacast advanced video hosting platform, we invite you to take advantage of our 30-day free trial (no credit card required).
 That way, you can test out all our features for yourself!

 Thanks for reading, and good luck with your online video hosting!